oncleben31/cookiecutter-homeassistant-custom-component/docs/quickstart.rst

 pipx_ is preferred, but you can also install with ``pip install --user``.

-It is recommended to set up Python 3.9, or 3.10 using pyenv_.
+It is recommended to set up 3.10 using pyenv_.

 Creating a project